PISAresearch/metamask-comp/README.md

 AND:    000000000000000000
 ```

+The result is toFlip != AND.

-It can clearly be seen that toFlip != AND, so the contract can easily verify that a flip needs to be flipped (and thus the meta-transaction to be executed).
+The contract confirms the bit still needs to be flipped and thus the meta-transaction can be executed.

 *Case 3:* Attacker tries to mix up flipped and non-flipped bits.